Aperol Negroni

 Aperol vs. Campari

-The Italian aperitivos are intended to be pre-dinner drinks designed to stimulate the appetite.
-Aperol and Campari are both amaro, which means “bitter” in Italian.
-Aperol is one of the least bitter amari, with a slightly sweet flavor derived from herbs and orange.
-It’s a lighter amaro than Campari, coming in at 11% alcohol by volume compared to Campari’s 24% (48 proof).
-You can find a range of amari in between.
+Italian aperitivos are pre-dinner drinks intended to stimulate the appetite.
+Aperol is an amaro, which means “bitter” in Italian, although it’s slightly sweet and one of the least bitter amari.
+It also has a lower alcohol content than Campari, coming in at 11% alcohol by volume compared to Campari’s 24% (48 proof).

 Sweet vermouth vs. dry vermouth